Reviewed by

 Step 6: Submit the Application to the Agency

 Once your form and documents are ready, submit them to the certifying authority.
 Some agencies allow online submissions through their portal, while others may require offline/physical submission.
-Follow the instructions given by the specific agency you are applying through.
+Follow the instructions given by the specific agency you are applying to.

 Step 7: Await Verification and Inspection